 CSMA: Hbx.P8.I3.Ss10.D0.T1.V9 • M2.Ci4c2.Li10.A6.W1

-Generally, most new Alterveins are made by turning.
+Most new Alterveins are made by turning.
 Only organic beings with blood that can be "infected" by the Alteric blood can be turned.
-Turning is typically done by giving an individual Alteric blood (blood of an Altervein) to ingest, and then draining that individual of all the blood in their body.
+The process involves giving an individual Alteric blood (blood of an Altervein) to ingest, then draining that individual of all the blood in their body.
 The individual will experience death, and return as an Altervein.

-An existing Altervein can also have their bloodline changed by having another Altervein go through the process of siring them once more, i.e. the sire must feed the individual their blood and then drain the individual of all of theirs.
-Changing a bloodline requires a significant amount of blood given by the new sire.
-This is usually done after requesting permission from the original sire unless they are unavailable or have a bad relationship with the individual to be changed.
-A sire can also be re-sired by one of their progeny, leading to a balanced relationship between the two from a bloodline standpoint.
+An existing Altervein can have their bloodline changed by having another Altervein go through the siring process again.
+This requires a significant amount of blood from the new sire and is usually done with permission from the original sire unless they are unavailable or have a poor relationship with the individual.

-Alterveins generally look mostly like their original species, with their natural state having some notable characteristics.
-They are able to hide some of their Alteric features with their shapeshifting abilities, but this takes some amount of effort.
+Alterveins generally look mostly like their original species, with some notable characteristics in their natural state.
+They can hide some Alteric features with shapeshifting abilities, but this takes effort.
 For Alterveins who were originally human:

 Pale skin: Alterveins generally have very pale skin.